Papsanly/TemplateRenderer/README.md

 python main.py [--chrome-path CHROME_PATH] template [context_values ...]
 ```

-`--chrome-path` - optional argument to set path to your chrome executable, if it doesn't match path specified in
+`--chrome-path` - Optional argument to set path to your chrome executable, if it doesn't match path specified in
 `config.json`.

 `template` - Template to use.
 All templates available are listed in `config.json`